 The live element, the fact that you never know what is going to happen, is what Mike Goldman misses from reality TV.
 When he became the host of Big Brother, back in 2001, it was like nothing anyone had seen.
 Now, 20 years later, it’s a very different show.
 It is filmed seven months earlier, music is added and it is very, very produced.
 What Mike really enjoyed was the live element that it brought to the Australian TV landscape.
 Anything could happen.
 A bloke could even walk out on stage with tape over his mouth and decide not to talk!

-Here at The Culture of Things (TCoT) Podcast we definitely work with a live element, as those who watch through our YouTube channel can testify.
+Here at The Culture of Leadership (TCoT) Podcast we definitely work with a live element, as those who watch through our YouTube channel can testify.
 We should have guessed that Mike prefers to work with a lack of structure when he didn’t fill in our guest form, gave no prompts and kept his jokes secret as that way, he explained, you can say something and get the real reaction rather than a fake laugh.

 The random cheers from the ‘studio audience’, Mike introducing Brendan (#rolereversal) and a note from our ‘sponsors’ was all part of working with a professional entertainer!
 Mike’s wife even brought him a burger halfway through the interview and as he says, “it’s good to have something that’s a bit more organic, a little bit more free form.
 It’s real because I keep saying, you don’t get enough of that in the world today.”

 It’s fair to say they went completely off script the whole time.

 Have you read: The Culture of Thought Leadership – Peter Winick